 I graduated from Starpoint High School and Fredonia State University, where I received citations for excellence in the field of education, scholarships that supported my graduate work, and a gold cord at graduation that made me a bit more confident than I should have been at that age.
 I completed my master’s degree at Buffalo State College, and I spent twelve years in the classroom before I began designing and leading professional development initiatives for teachers across New York State.
 You will find a list of my previous clients here and testimonials right here.

 I’m a former Christa McAuliffe fellow, a current New York State Educator Voice fellow, and the founder of Make Writing Studios: a community of writers and teachers of writing.
-I’ve spent the last twelve years consulting, coaching, and designing curriculum and assessments beside K-12 teachers in many different kinds of schools.
+I’ve spent the last twenty years consulting, coaching, and designing curriculum and assessments beside K-12 teachers in many different kinds of schools.
 I’ve taught at the graduate level, supervised student teachers, and led curriculum and assessment design initiatives inside of different university departments.
 I also work with business and nonprofit leaders who are eager to craft and share meaningful narratives about the organizations they serve.

 I love listening to the stories that people of all ages share with me.
 I’m passionate about studying how they approach the writing process as well.
 I’ve learned a great deal by standing on the shoulders of giants, but I’ve learned much more by peering over the shoulders of the learners that I support.
 I’m serious about this kind of action research, and my work here never ends.